ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 Action|Description
 -------|-------
-`<service_id>.backup.create`|A backup of your deployment was created.
+`<service_id>.backup-ondemand.create`|An on-demand backup of your deployment was created.
 If the backup failed, a "-failure" flag is included in the message.
+`<service_id>.backup-scheduled.create`|A scheduled backup of your deployment was created.
+If the backup failed, a "-failure" flag is included in the message.
 `<service_id>.user-password.update`|A user's password was updated.
 A "-failure" flag is included in the message if the attempt to update a user's password failed.
 `<service_id>.user.create`|A user was created.
 A "-failure" flag is included in the message if the attempt to create a user failed.
 `<service_id>.user.delete`|A user was deleted.
 A "-failure" flag is included in the message if the attempt to delete a user failed.
 `<service_id>.backup.restore`|A restore from backup was created.
 If the attempted restore failed, a "-failure" flag is included in the message.
 `<service_id>.resources.scale`|A scaling operation was performed.
 If the scaling operation failed, a "-failure" flag is included in the message.
 `<service_id>.whitelisted-ips-list.update`|The whitelist was modified.
 A "-failure" flag is included in the message if the attempt to modify the whitelist failed.
+`<service_id>.serviceendpoints.update`|A change has been made to the service endpoints configuration.
+If the operation failed, a "-failure" flag is included in the message.
 {: caption="Table 2.
 List of Events and Event Descriptions" caption-side="top"}

 The `service_id` field indicates the type of {{site.data.keyword.databases-for}} deployment.
 For example, `databases-for-postgresql` or `messages-for-rabbitmq`.